starkware-libs/cairo-docs/core/src/core-ops-deref-Deref.md

 # Deref

-A trait for dereferencing a value to provide transparent access to its contents.Implementing this trait allows a type to behave like its inner type, enabling direct access to the inner type's fields.Note: The `Deref` mechanism is limited and cannot be used to implicitly convert a type to its target type when passing arguments to functions.
-For example, if you have a function that takes an `Inner`, you cannot pass an `Outer` to it even if `Outer` implements `Deref`.  # Examples
+A trait for dereferencing a value to provide transparent access to its contents.
+Implementing this trait allows a type to behave like its inner type, enabling direct access to the inner type's fields.
+Note: The `Deref` mechanism is limited and cannot be used to implicitly convert a type to its target type when passing arguments to functions.
+For example, if you have a function that takes an `Inner`, you cannot pass an `Outer` to it even if `Outer` implements `Deref`.
+# Examples

 ```cairo
 struct Wrapper<T> { inner: T }